barrantesgerman/wait4j/README.md

 It is useful to synchronize the start of an application that requires other services to be available, such as docker containers.

 It was inspired by [vishnubob/wait-for-it](https://github.com/vishnubob/wait-for-it) and [eficode/wait-for](https://github.com/eficode/wait-for).
-But it differs from them in three aspects:
+But it differs from them in two aspects:

  - It is written in Java, so it requires JRE 8
  - It can verify multiple hosts simultaneously
- - The minimum timeout is 1 second

 ## Usage

 ```
-java -jar waitj4.jar host:port [host:port] [-t timeout] [-q] -- command args
+Usage: java -jar waitj4.jar host:port [host:port] [-t timeout] [-q] -- command args
+Options:
-  -q | --quiet                      Do not output any status messages
+ -q, --quiet              Do not output any status messages
-  -t TIMEOUT | --timeout=TIMEOUT    Timeout in seconds, minimum 1 second, default 30 seconds
+ -t, --timeout=TIMEOUT    Timeout in seconds, zero for no timeout, default 30 seconds
 -- COMMAND ARGS           Execute command with args after the test finishes
 ```

 ## Examples